KianGentry/EYN-DOS/README.md

 "eyndir" = Changes the directory to the directory where EYN-DOS was originally ran from.
 Simple, but handy.

+"pip" = Quite self-explanatory to someone familiar with Python.
+This command provides a dedicated way to use pip (Python's package manager) through EYN-DOS.

 ---

 We may have some commands that aren't listed in this list.
 Find them yourself!